ndinevski/finkan/README.md

 - **Notifications**: Get alerted about task updates, deadlines, and assignments ( Not implemented yet )
 - **Real-time Updates**: See changes as they happen ( Not implemented yet )

+## Development

+This project was created with "Vibe Coding" - an experimental development approach I'm exploring that focuses on maintaining flow state and coding with an AI Agent.

 ### Screenshots

 ![finkan1](https://github.com/user-attachments/assets/1cdf44c0-f5cd-4937-bf2e-c74aefa4c425)